aadamr0/nc-news-api/README.md

       Inside, write `PGDATABASE=nc_news`<br>
       <br>

-3. Last, run the command: 'npm run setup-dbs'.
+3. Last, run the command: `npm run setup-dbs`.
 This should set up the databases locally.
 They should automatically seed when running tests
    <br>

 ### Testing<br>

-To test the app, run the command: 'npm t app'.
+To test the app, run the command: `npm t app`.
 This should test the different endpoints for their expected uses and for correct error handling

 ### Hosting the AIP locally<br>

 To host the API locally, run `npm run start`.
-You can then use an app like [Insomnia](https://insomnia.rest/) or search engine to make requests to the API through the path `localhost:9090'.
+You can then use an app like [Insomnia](https://insomnia.rest/) or search engine to make requests to the API through the path 'localhost:9090'.
 The port number for hosting can be changed in the file 'listen.js'